-Perhaps the most famous Tasmanian mountain biking area is the 125km of trails in the temperate rainforest in North-East Tasmania forming the Blue Derby Network, located in the old mining town of Derby.
-Since being custom built in 2015 this has become a biker’s paradise, with an abundance of trails to explore right on the doorstep of the town.
-Blue Derby was home to the Enduro World Series (EWS) in 2017, 2018 and 2019 with the international spotlight well shone on this part of our little Apple Isle.
-We are so excited that the EWS is once again coming to Derby in April 2021!
+Perhaps the most famous Tasmanian mountain biking area is the 125km of trails in the temperate rainforest in North-East Tasmania forming the Blue Derby Network in the old mining town of Derby.
+Since being custom-built in 2015, this has become a biker’s paradise, with an abundance of trails to explore right on the doorstep of town.
+Blue Derby was home to the Enduro World Series (EWS) in 2017, 2018 and 2019, shining the international spotlight on this part of our little Apple Isle.
 Cruise to the top and tear down the tracks at pace!
 You’ll soon see what all the fuss is about.

-Whilst Blue Derby is top of the list for the true mountain biking professionals, there’s also lots for families to enjoy.
-There is a flat scenic loop around Lake Derby, and from the trailhead, Route One is a fun one to start with approx. 6km of easy grade trails taking approximately an hour to complete.
+Although Blue Derby is top of the list for the true mountain biking professionals, there’s also lots for families to enjoy.
+There is a flat scenic loop around Lake Derby, and from the trailhead, Route One is a fun one, with approximately 6km of easy-grade trails taking roughly an hour to complete.
 The tunnel trail is always a highlight for the young ones!
 There’s also a fantastic large sealed pump track for the kids.
-When its time to relax, the local cafés don’t disappoint!
+When it’s time to relax, the local cafes don’t disappoint!

-There is no cost to ride the trails, being free to ride and access.
-There is a nominal cost if you want a shuttle lift up to the Black Stump which is absolutely recommended for the spectacular view.
-Plus, being only an hour and a half from Launceston Airport it’s easily a destination for a long weekend adventure, best in springtime from September onwards.
-Stay for a weekend and support some of the local businesses who very much are welcoming of guests and love seeing their little town transformed into a must visit global mountain biking hotspot.
+There is no cost to access or ride the trails.
+There’s a nominal cost if you want a shuttle lift to the Black Stump, which we absolutely recommend for its spectacular view.
+Plus, because it’s only an hour and a half from Launceston Airport, it’s an easy destination for a long-weekend adventure.
+(It’s best in springtime from September onwards.)
+Staying for a weekend, you can support some of the local businesses, which very much welcome guests and love seeing their little town transformed into a global mountain biking hotspot.

-As of 5 June there’s now unrestricted access to the trails and Derby Camp grounds for locals in Tasmania so you can get out and about again.
+There’s now unrestricted access to the trails and Derby camping grounds for locals in Tasmania so it’s time to get out and about again.
 Keep up to date with the latest developments and openings on the Blue Derby Facebook page.
-Alternatively plan your trip in advance and download the app on Google Play or the Apple Store.
+Alternatively, plan your trip in advance and download the app on Google Play or the Apple Store.

 Details: Ride Blue Derby